A Thompson group for the basilica: Dyadic Rearrangements of the Basilica

 We can think of an arc diagram as a $2$-complex, with the arcs and intervals as edges and the regions as faces.
 We say that two arc diagrams are \newword{isomorphic} if there exists an orientation-preserving isomorphism between the corresponding complexes.

 Given an isomorphism $\varphi\colon\mathcal{D}\to\mathcal{R}$ between two arc diagrams, we can define a piecewise-linear homeomorphism $f\colon S^1\to S^1$ by sending each interval of $\mathcal{D}$ linearly to the corresponding interval of $\mathcal{R}$.
-Note that such a homeomorphism necessarily preserves the Basilica lamination, and therefore acts as a self-homeomorphism of the Julia set.
-We will refer to such a homeomorphism as a \newword{dyadic rearrangement} of the Basilica.
-In Section~5 we will prove that the set of dyadic rearrangements of the Basilica forms a group.
+Note that such a homeomorphism necessarily preserves the equivalence relation on the circle defined by the basilica lamination, and therefore acts as a self-homeomorphism of the Julia set.
+We will refer to such a homeomorphism as a \newword{dyadic rearrangement} of the basilica.
+In Section~5 we will prove that the set of dyadic rearrangements of the basilica forms a group.

-Figure~\ref{Isomorphic} shows an isomorphism between two arc diagrams, which in turn defines a dyadic rearrangement of the Basilica.
+Figure~\ref{Isomorphic} shows an isomorphism between two arc diagrams, which in turn defines a dyadic rearrangement of the basilica.
 We will refer to a picture of this kind as an \newword{arc pair diagram}.
 Note that we have marked a corresponding pair of points in the domain and range to specify the isomorphism.

+It may seem odd to refer to these homeomorphisms as ``dyadic rearrangements'', since their endpoints are not dyadic fractions.
+However, their endpoints have denominators of the form $3\cdot 2^n$, and it is easy to verify that the slopes of a dyadic rearrangement are always powers of two.
+Indeed, the dyadic rearrangements of the basilica are all contained in a certain conjugate copy of Thompson's group $T$ acting on the unit circle (see Remark~\ref{rmk:ContainedInT} below).

-In Section~7, we will prove that the group of dyadic rearrangements of the Basilica is generated by four elements $\alpha$, $\beta$, $\gamma$, and $\delta$.
-The following example introduces these elements:
+In Section~7, we will prove that the group of dyadic rearrangements of the basilica is generated by four elements $\alpha$, $\beta$, $\gamma$, and $\delta$.
+The following example introduces these elements.

 \begin{example} Let $\alpha$, $\beta$, $\gamma$, and $\delta$ be the dyadic rearrangements defined by the arc pair diagrams in Figure~\ref{ArcPairGens}.
-The following table lists the breakpoints for the corresponding piecewise-linear homeomorphisms:
+The following table lists the breakpoints for these homeomorphisms: